ChristopherTopalian/VideoInvestigator/README.md

 # VideoInvestigator
 100% Pure JS Video Annotation Database Software that is designed to make studying any Video very easy.
 You create a Video Database that you can Save as a simple light-weight Text File.
-The Vi Book can be found here: https://www.amazon.com/dp/B088PZ64V9
+Watch the Video here https://youtu.be/Gfr_L3KspKE  The Vi Book can be found here: https://www.amazon.com/dp/B088PZ64V9

 Our Innovative Light-weight Video Annotation Database Program allows anyone to quickly and efficiently organize video content into start and end points with detailed information for each section added.